iTwin/bis-schemas/Domains/Core/BisCore.remarks.md

 ### ElementRefersToElements

 Subclasses of `ElementRefersToElements` can make use of the `MemberPriority` property to prioritize or order elements being referenced.
 By default, `MemberPriority` is set to *null* if not assigned.
-Duplicate not-null values for `MemberPriority` are allowed as long as the Sources or Targets of the relationships are different.
-Furthermore, duplicate Sources and Targets are accepted only if their `MemberPriority` values are not the same.
+Duplicate not-null values for `MemberPriority` are allowed as long as the Sources, Targets, or the `ECClassId` of the relationships are different.
+Furthermore, duplicate Sources and Targets are accepted only if either their `ECClassId` or `MemberPriority` values are not the same.

 ### ElementDrivesElement